danwing/settle-charter/charter.md

-Today, a secure communication channel is established using TLS with a PKIX certificate signed by a public Certification Authority (CA) that is trusted by the client.
+Today, a secure communication channel is established using TLS with a PKIX certificate signed by a public Certification Authority (CA) that is trusted by the client, either a public CA or locally-installed CA.

+## Public Certificate Authority

+A certificate signed by a public CA requires no changes on clients, as this is how clients expect to authenticate servers.

-However, servers on a local network cannot easily get PKIX certificates signed by a public CA because:
+However, Servers on a local network cannot easily get PKIX certificates signed by a public CA because:

   * they are not directly reachable from the outside (due to firewall or Network Address